Probing small-scale primordial power spectra with induced gravitational waves

 \section{Abstract}

 Large-scale primordial perturbations have been well constrained by current cosmological observations, but the properties of small-scale perturbations remain elusive.
-This study focuses on second-order \acp{TSIGW} generated by large-amplitude primordial scalar and tensor perturbations on small scales.
+This study focuses on second-order induced gravitational waves generated by large-amplitude primordial scalar and tensor perturbations on small scales.
+In this case, the induced gravitational waves include contributions from three types of source terms: scalar-scalar, tensor-scalar, and tensor-tensor.
+To distinguish them from second-order \acp{SIGW}, we refer to those generated by these three source terms as \acp{TSIGW}.
 We provide the analytical expressions for the kernel functions and the corresponding energy density spectra of second-order \acp{TSIGW}.
 By combining observations of \ac{SGWB} across different scales, \acp{TSIGW} can be used to constrain small-scale primordial curvature perturbations and primordial gravitational waves.
 Furthermore, we discuss the feasibility of \acp{TSIGW} dominating the current \ac{PTA} observations under various primordial power spectra scenarios.
 Our results indicate that \acp{TSIGW} generated by monochromatic primordial power spectra might be more likely to dominate the current \ac{PTA} observations.

 \acresetall